August 2021 Tokyo stabbings

-A mass stabbing incident occurred on 6 August 2021, at a commuter train in the Odakyu Electric Railway in Tokyo, Japan.
-10 people were injured in the incident.
+A mass stabbing incident occurred 6 August 2021, on a commuter train in the Odakyu Electric Railway in Tokyo, Japan.
+Ten people were injured in the incident.

-The suspect, a 36-year-old man named Yusuke Tsushima, was arrested hours later at a convenience store.
-Police have so far charged him with attempted murder.
-The suspect also tried to start a fire on the train's compartment, which ultimately failed.

-The possibility of femicide is indicated, based on the suspect's testimony.
+The attacker, a 36-year-old man named Yusuke Tsushima, was arrested hours later at a convenience store.
+Police charged him in January 2022 with attempted murder, robbery and attempted robbery.
+The possibility of femicide was suggested, based on Tsushima's testimony.
+On 14 July 2023, Tsushima was sentenced to 19 years in prison.

 Background

-Although Japan ranks amongst the countries with the lowest crimes rates, incidents of mass stabbings are not uncommon.
+Although Japan ranks amongst the countries with the lowest crime rates, incidents of mass stabbings are not uncommon.
 In 2008, Tomohiro Katō, a 25-year-old man committed the Akihabara massacre, killing seven people.
-Eight years prior, Mamoru Takuma murdered eight children at an elementary school in the Osaka school massacre.
+Eight years prior, Mamoru Takuma murdered eight children at an elementary school in the Ikeda school massacre.
 In 2016, 26-year-old Satoshi Uematsu committed one of the most serious incidents of mass murder in Japan since World War II, when he stabbed 19 severely disabled people to death at a care center.
 Further incidents happened again in 2008 when Masahiro Kanagawa killed a man and injured scores of others with a knife and most recently, the Kawasaki stabbings in 2019, when a man, Ryuichi Iwasaki, 51, who self-identified as a hikikomori, killed two schoolchildren and injured 18 others at a bus stop before killing himself.

-Two months after the attack, 24-year-old Kyota Hattori, who dressed as Joker, committed attempted murder and arson in a Keiō Line train at Chōfu in October, resulting in 17 passengers being injured.
+Two months after the attack, 24-year-old Kyota Hattori, who was dressed as the Joker, committed attempted murder and arson in a Keiō Line train at Chōfu in October, resulting in 17 passengers being injured.